pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 understand how a mathematician thinks.

-## Learning efficiently: the shortest learning path
+## Knowledge as a network

 Halmos' describes how he organizes his ideas around a topic in some form of paper slips or cards, the cards have identifiers and can also have references to other cards.
 The result is a graph or network of ideas than can later be used during the writing process.

+This intuitive way of representing _knowledge_ as a network of interconnected concepts is easily represented in a computer program and various computer programs can be written to analyze characterize the structure of the network.

+Two specific scenarios that I find interesting are:

+1. Identifying nodes that should be connected but aren't.
+2. "Creating" a _new concept_ by labeling a subset of the network.

+## Areas of application

+A system like that could be used in many ways, it could be consulted and answer complicated questions about any domain of knowledge, it could be used to shorten the time it takes to learn anything by generating the most efficient personalized study curricula for any student.

+And of course, why not let it just take over the whole business of scientific research.

+### Learning efficiently: the shortest learning path

 I thought of using this method to find the shortest learning path between what I know and what I want to learn.

 Given that there already exists a network of cards that contains all concepts Calculus, there would be a card for the concept of a limit, one for derivate, another for a function of a real variable, etc. The cards would be connected such that one can find the definition of a limit when reading the card for a derivative because a derivative is defined in terms of a limit of a function.

 If I already know what a limit is, and I want to learn about derivatives, I could find the shortest path in the network that links these two concepts.
 Using the shortest part to learn ideally should result in the shortest time and effort learn new concepts.

 A computer program can be written to output the text of each card in the shortest learning path between two concepts, creating a kind of personalized study curriculum.

-## Knowledge as a network

-Knowledge can be thought of as a network or graph, where the nodes represent concepts and the links the relationships between concepts.

-When modelling knowledge as a network, then it could be possible to write computer programs to automatically analyze the structure of the network.

-From this one could identify nodes that were not connected but that would be likely to be related, all automaticallyl inferred from the structure of the network.

-It could also be possible to group a subset of concepts and relationships and label it as a new concept.
-In this way, concepts can be nested, and it's concepts all the way down.

-## Areas of application

-A system like that could be used in many ways, it could be consulted and answer complicated questions about any domain of knowledge, it could be used to shorten the time it takes to learn anything by generating the most efficient personalized study curricula for any student.

-And of course, why not let it just take over the whole business of scientific research.

 ### Personalized learning curricula